jstnrme77/scalerrs-portal/progress.md

 - Standardized table header padding (12px vertical, 16px horizontal) for improved readability and spacing
 - Updated all badges, buttons, and UI elements in Task Boards to use consistent slightly rounded corners (rounded-lg) instead of fully rounded pill shapes
 - Fixed formatting in Task Boards components to improve appearance and usability
+- Moved month selector from Deliverables page to TopNavBar for a cleaner UI and consistent experience with Content Workflow page
+- Updated TopNavBar component to display month selector for both Content Workflow and Deliverables pages
+- Implemented custom event system to communicate between page components and layout components
+- Updated DashboardLayout component to support customizable TopNavBar props for different pages